-The Bank has not accepted any collateral for credit risk mitigation purposes as on 31 March 2020.
-The types of collateral considered by the Bank are provided below, which will be accepted based on Legal advice and approval - cash; fixed deposit receipts issued by the Branch; debt securities; marketable securities including mutual fund units, equity shares; trade and other receivables; commercial real estate; other tangible assets such as, commodities, vehicles, plant and machinery, merchandise, goods, inventory, and stock; life insurance policies with a declared surrender value of an insurance company which is regulated by an insurance sector regulator; credit insurance / guarantees; standby letters of credit etc.
+The Bank has accepted below collateral as credit risk mitigation for the borrower's as on 31 March 2021.
+The types of collateral considered by the Bank are provided below, which will be accepted based on Legal advice and approval - cash; fixed deposit receipts issued by the Branch; debt securities; marketable securities including mutual fund units, equity shares; corporate guarantees; trade and other receivables; commercial real estate; other tangible assets such as, commodities, vehicles, plant and machinery, merchandise, goods, inventory, and stock; life insurance policies with a declared surrender value of an insurance company which is regulated by an insurance sector regulator; credit insurance / guarantees; standby letters of credit etc.